Kellen A. Kane, Ph.D., MPA

 I am a public policy scholar with expertise in social policy, health policy, state politics, program evaluation, and LGBTQIA+ politics.

-In the Fall 2025 semester, I will be an Adjunct Assistant Professor at the University of Texas at Austin's Lyndon B. Johnson (LBJ) School of Public Affairs.
-At the LBJ School, I will teach Foundations of Public Affairs as part of the new undergraduate degree program.
+I am an Assistant Professor of Instruction at the University of Texas at Austin's Lyndon B. Johnson (LBJ) School of Public Affairs.
+At the LBJ School, I teach core and elective courses in public affairs, public management, and public policy across our undergraduate and graduate programs.

 Currently, I have coauthored work published in The Forum, the Journal of Health Politics, Policy, & Law, and Politics & Gender.
 I also have a book chapter published in a recent iteration of Interest Group Politics.